CERT-W/hadoop-attack-library/README.md

 Description
 -----------
-A collection of pentest tools targeting Hadoop environments
+A collection of pentest tools and resources targeting Hadoop environments

 Copyright and license